Fintech, payment, e-money, MSB and banking licenses — a guide to different types of licenses

 1. Payment Institution (PI) Licenses

-A Payment Institution license usually enables a firm to tender a set of payment services that include money transaction, processing payments, merchant receiving, account issuing, and in certain cases, payment commencement and account data services.
+A Payment Institution license usually enables a firm to tender a set of financial transaction processing that include money transaction, processing payments, merchant receiving, account issuing, and in certain cases, payment commencement and account data services.
 PIs are not permitted to distribute e-money or keep clientele funds for a period longer than what is necessary to carry out payment deals.
 The most notable benefits are lower capital prerequisites than those of EMIs or banks, easier disclosure frameworks, and shorter setup timelines.
 However, their use case is limited to businesses that do not need to store customer balances or present account-like products.

 2. Electronic Money Institution (EMI) Licenses